 Decisions on ill health retirement

-If you become unwell, are diagnosed as having a terminal illness, or have an accident that means you can no longer work or do your job, it may be possible to ask to receive your pension early.
+If you become unwell, are diagnosed as having a terminal illness, or have an accident that means you can no longer work or do your job, you could ask to receive your pension early.
 Some schemes allow pensions to be paid early because of ill health but each scheme may define this differently and have different conditions.
 The requirements will be set out in your scheme’s rules.
-See our leaflet ‘Retiring early due to ill health’

 To receive your pension early, you will need to provide your pensions scheme or employer with details of your ill health/condition and why this means that you can no longer work.
 Your scheme will then consider your case and make a decision.